ivoras/llmtalkie/README.md

 - A smaller LLM could have a larger context than a bigger one, and can process larger chunks of data
 - A bigger LLM could provide deeper insight because of expanded world knowlege, but applied to a distilled chunk of data.

-For example (as in the [wikidig](wikidig.py) demo script), a small LLM does simpler pre-processing and passes the results to a larger LLM to draw conclusions on.
+For example (as in the [wikidig](wikidig.py) demo script), a small LLM could fo simpler pre-processing and pass the results to a larger LLM to draw conclusions on.

 # The prompt map function